UUDigitalHumanitieslab/kbkrant-harvest/README.md

 you can alternate between the SIGCONT and the SIGTSTP signals in order to harvest in start-stop cycles.

-In order to stop harvesting completely before it is done, send SIGINT, which is `kill`'s default signal:
+In order to stop harvesting completely before it is done, send SIGTERM, which is `kill`'s default signal:

 ```console
 $ kill `cat harvest.pid`